BananaAccounting/General/TutorialApps/README.md

-# BananaApps JavaScript and API Tutorial
+# JavaScript Extensions and API Tutorial

-Banana does allow to have BananaApps that are embedded within a Banana File.
+Banana does allow to have Extensions  that are embedded within a Banana File.
 We have prepared tutorial files that include samples code for most API.
 - You can see how the API works and experiment with it.
 - Just downaload and open a tutorial file in Banana.